sudoku007/finrem-backend/README.md

   docker-compose up
 ```

-This will start the API container exposing the application's port
+This will start the API container exposing the application's port 8085
-(set to `4550` in this template app).

 In order to test if the application is up, you can call its health endpoint: